Faridkot, India: Etymology

 The city is named in the honor of Baba Farid, a revered 13th century Sufi saint whose shrine is located in Pakpattan, Pakistan.
-The town of Faridkot was founded during this century as Mokalhar by Raja Mokalsi, the grandson of Rai Munj, a Bhatti Chief of Bhatnair, Rajasthan.
+The town of Faridkot was founded during this century as Mokalhar (also spelt as Mokulhar) by Raja Mokalsi (also spelt as 'Moalsi'), the grandson of Rai Munj, a Bhatti Chief of Bhatnair, Rajasthan.
 According to a popular folklore, the Raja renamed Mokalhar to Faridkot after Baba Farid paid a visit to the town.
-It remained the capital during the reign of Mokalsi's son Jairsi and Wairsi.

 History

-Raja Mokalsi, a Bhatti Rajput chief from Rajasthan, established the town of Mokalhar, which later became Faridkot.